 With all hand-sewing, beading and painting, MacLeod now works on his craft from his home studio up to six or seven days per week at times.
 Using many traditional methods and materials MacLeod now creates one-of-a-kind Native American-inspired artifacts including ceremonial war shirts, shields, shield covers, horse masks, dresses, bags, and many other items.
 Depending on a piece's complexity, an item can take from two and a half to four weeks to complete.

-Cindy Jo is part Cherokee and has honored the pride of her heritage through her work as well as her life.
+Cindy Jo has honored the pride of Native American culture through her work as well as her life.
 She is known Internationally for her artwork.
 She has been creating Native American style art since childhood and is partial to the life of the warrior who conquers adversity with pride and honor.

-Cindy Jo not only admires the Indians, but feels we owe them a tremendous debt.
+Cindy Jo not only admires Native Americans, but feels we owe them a tremendous debt.
 They gave us romance, legends, myths, as well as a history.
 They shaped the character of our entire nation.
 Their bravery, spirituality and devotion to family, tribe and the Creator are a constant inspiration to her.

 She has been said to be the "Rolls Royce" of Native American style artists and anyone who owns a piece of her art, is sure to agree.
 Black Arrow is proud to display a wonderful collection of dramatic Spirit Statues and Spirit Masks Wall Art that are carefully and artfully created.
 Each Cindy Jo art piece is entirely original and the demand for Cindy Jo's stunning and beautiful creations only increases with time due to her on-going creativity and her demand for absolute quality.
 Each piece proudly bares her signature.